KnowledgeExpert/selenidejs/README.md

 npm run lint
 ```

-## Documentation
+## API Documentation

-Generated API documentation can be found [here](docs/README.md).
+Generated API documentation can be found [here](./tsdocs/README.md).

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to
+Please read [CONTRIBUTING](./docs/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting
+ pull requests to
  us.

 ## Versioning